Mario Cvitanović: Dinamo Zagreb

 Cvitanović coached Dinamo Zagreb II in the Croatian Second Football League from 2016 to 2017.
 On 13 July 2017, he signed a one-year contract as manager of the Dinamo Zagreb first team, succeeding Ivaylo Petev.
 Cvitanović left Dinamo Zagreb in March 2018 following two successive defeats from rivals Rijeka and feeder-club Lokomotiva, both of which were by a score of 4–1.

 Al-Wehda

 On 2 July 2019, Cvitanović was appointed manager of Saudi Pro League club Al-Wehda.

 Šibenik

 In September 2022, Cvitanović was appointed manager of Šibenik, replacing Damir Čanadi.
 He was ultimately replaced by Čanadi on 31 January 2023.

 Lokomotiva

 Cvitanović joined Lokomotiva on 24 April 2025 during the tail end of the 2024–25 season.
 He left the club at the end of the season.

 Sarajevo

 On 30 September 2025, Cvitanović was announced as the new manager of Bosnian Premier League club Sarajevo, signing a two-year contract.
 His first game in charge of Sarajevo ended in a 1–1 home draw against Zrinjski Mostar on 6 October 2025.
 On 24 October, Cvitanović secured his first win as Sarajevo manager against Sloga Doboj.
+After a seven-game unbeaten run in all competitions, he suffered his first defeat as Sarajevo lost to Rudar Prijedor 2–1 away on 22 November 2025.
+In his first Sarajevo derby, Cvitanović's side defeated fierce rivals Željezničar 4–0 at home on 7 December 2025.
+On 4 June 2026, the club announced Cvitanović's departure from the club.